 This module surveys the field of communications theory and provides an introduction to the key methodologies and topics of cultural studies within the context of contemporary life.
 Students will be introduced to key theoretical approaches to the communications process and encouraged to develop literacies across a wide range of visual and written sources, including advertising, TV, and journalism.
 Students will also be encouraged to assess the gains and shortcomings of particular theoretical models and to consider the processes that obstruct and frustrate the ambition of establishing clear channels of communication.
 The module also introduces approaches to cultural studies through the following key themes: 'high' versus 'popular' culture; race and ethnicity; feminism, Marxism and postmodernism; and the internet.

-In this module you will develop linguistic skills acquired from the beginners’ Portuguese module taken in year one (Língua Portuguesa 1).
+In this module, you will develop linguistic skills acquired from the beginners' Portuguese module taken in year one (Língua Portuguesa 1).
 The module aims to provide you with a more rigorous understanding of grammar and enable you to express yourself in Portuguese.
-Your Oral and Aural skills will be encouraged through spoken and written comprehension exercises and a more extensive use of vocabulary.
-You will have 3 hours per week of classes in this module.
+Your verbal and listening skills will be encouraged through spoken and written comprehension exercises and a more extensive use of vocabulary.

 Discoveries, Empire and Colonies in the Lusophone World

-In this module you will be introduced to some of the major texts of the Portuguese-speaking world.
+In this module, you will be introduced to some of the major texts of the Portuguese-speaking world.
 You will examine the ways in which ideas of nationhood and national identity have been expressed and constructed through cultures of the Lusophone world.
 You will study the ways in which cultural production is embedded in the formation of nationhood and ideas about national identity and therefore culture are examined through its political and historical context.
-For this module you will have a one 2-hour lecture each week.

 Political Communication, Public Relations and Propaganda